psaywan/terraform-deployment/README.md

 # terraform-deployment
 # For provisioning purpose terraform is being used.
-# Summury command will be
+# Summary command will be

 $ terraform init  # only needed once while/if getting error on first plan.